smartapant/ionic2-reddit-reader/README.md

 ### From me
 I would like Ionic 2 Reddit Reader to evolve, so i am open to your help, suggestions and feedback.

-If you're interested in product's updates and in my future opensource products - follow me on [twitter](https://twitter.com/)
+If you're interested in app's updates and in my future opensource products - follow me on [twitter](https://twitter.com/)

 ### Hire me